dEAduction/dEAduction/CONTRIBUTING.md

 for your contribution to be integrated into d∃∀duction's codebase.

-At any stage, do feel free to discuss the advancement of your contribution with the core team.
+At any stage, do feel free to discuss the advancement of your contribution with core-team members.
 This should be done publicly, in the issue of the contribution.

 ### What to expect?

 If you follow these steps, your contribution proposition should be approved!
 You will then be credited as a d∃∀duction's contributor.
 Nevertheless, respecting the above stages does not by any way mean that your contribution proposal *will* be accepted.
-Those stages ensure that your contribution fits in the d∃∀duction's codebase as much as possible.

 ### Setting up the development environment